 Why Is Costa Rica One Of The World’s Happiest Countries?

 Costa Rica has a happy future as one of the greenest countries on the planet.
+In fact, they are aiming to achieve zero emissions in 2050.
 Can your vacation be part of the progress?

 last updated: 1/13/2020